JavaLangMarlon/JavaLangMarlon/README.md

   - Graduating in October 2025 🎓

 ## My interests and skills 🚲
-- everything in the machine learning field 🤖, especially:
+- Everything in the machine learning field 🤖, especially:
   - Graph Learning 🕸
   - Reinforcement Learning 🤷‍♂️
   - and Diffusion Models 😶‍🌫️